Particular/docs.particular.net/nservicebus/upgrades/encryption-key-identifiers.md

 ### Update endpoint configurations

-The following configuration examples demonstrate how to update existing endpoints while still using the same encryption key to not require all endpoints to be down at once and to allow keys to be backwards compatible.
+The following configuration examples demonstrate how to update existing endpoints while still using the same encryption key to not require all endpoints to be down at once and to allow keys to be backward compatible.

 #### XML Configuration